Gordonby/ACS-K8S-Lab-L200/README.md

-# OSS App Modernisation Hands on Challenge - UK Tech Day
+# Azure Container Service - Kubernetes Lab.
+Level 200-300

 ## WARNING
 This is currently a work in progress....
 Do not follow... yet :)